Forms and Deadlines

 LIMITED.
 Registered voters may update their registration information ONLINE, but cannot register to vote.

 Ask your state representatives to pass legislation which will create online voter registration for all Michigan voters.

 Election Day Registration

 LIMITED.
-A voter may register to vote if they will be eighteen (18) on or before the next Election.
+Voters who will be eighteen (18) on or before the next Election may register to vote.

 Click HERE to find your polling place.

-LIMITED.
-Only Absentee Voters may Vote-by-Mail.
 See ABSENTEE VOTING for more info.